freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1940.1

 You should be able to find what your script is asking for now.
-Add the command to print what it is asking for.
+Add the command to print it.

 #### HINTS